EXPLAINER: How much will the rain help California’s drought?

 It’s still early in the winter and it’s unclear what the next few months will bring.
 Last year, statewide snowpack around this time also looked promising.
 But a few warm, dry months followed, and when snowpack was supposed to peak in early April, it was just 38% of the historic average.

-“We are not out of the drought yet,” said Laura Feinstein who leads work on climate resilience and environment at SPUR, a public policy nonprofit.
+“We are not out of the drought yet,” said Feinstein.

 Plus, the storms haven’t dropped as much water on northern California.
 A reservoir at Lake Shasta that was at 55% of its historical average on Christmas had risen to 67% by Monday — an improvement, but still well below historical averages due to years of water scarcity, according to Haynes.